jannikmi/timezonefinder/README.md

 	w/ numa: 0:00:02.688353
 	40.2 times faster

-(this is not inlcuded in my tests)
+(this is not inlcuded in my tests becaus one cannot automatically enable and disable Numba)

 #Contact

-If you notice that the tz data is outdated, encounter any bugs, have suggestions, criticism,  etc. feel free to **open an Issue** on Git or contact me: *python[at]michelfe.it*
+If you notice that the tz data is outdated, encounter any bugs, have suggestions, criticism,  etc. feel free to **open an Issue** on Git or contact me: *python at michelfe dot it*

-Also write me if you want the tool I wrote for converting the original `.csv` into the `.bin`.

 #License